 We all tell stories, even if they’re as everyday as telling your friend about a trip you took down the town.
 Storytelling helps build relationships between tellers and listeners.
 We want to be open and honest about the realities Sheffield people face when living with mental health difficulties or distress.

 How it works

-2. If possible please include a photo of yourself, or of something that relates to the story, and let us know where you got the photo from.
+- If possible please include a photo of yourself, or of something that relates to the story, and let us know where you got the photo from.

 - If the story you are submitting deals with sensitive or potentially upsetting issues please mark it with ‘trigger warning’ in the story upload tool, or let us know.

 - Our volunteers edit all the stories we receive, and you’ll be contacted by one of our Editing Panel before we publish your story.
 You are in control of your story, so all changes have to be signed off by you.

 For written pieces please aim for a maximum 600 words, unless you really need to write more.